freedomofpress/securedrop/tails_files/README.md

 Boot to your internet-connected Tails USB, making sure to mount the persistent volume.
 Also make sure to choose More Options at the Tails greeter and set a password (so you can use sudo).

-Copy the `tails_files` folder to a USB stick and mount it in Tails.
-To make the instructions simpler, copy the `tails_files` to your home directory, `/home/amnesia/`.
+Copy the securedrop folder to your home directory, or git clone it directly in tails.

 Open a terminal and run:

-    cd tails_files
+    cd securedrop/tails_files/
     sudo ./install.sh

 It will then ask for the password you set before.
 Type it and press enter.